glamod/cdm_reader_mapper/docs/index.rst

 The reader allows for basic transformations of the data.
 This feature includes `basic numeric data decoding`_ (base36, signed_overpunch) and numeric data conversion (scale and offset).

-Several data models have been added to the tool including the IMMA schema.
+Several data models have been added to the tool including both the IMMA and the C-RAID schema.

 .. note:: **Data from other data models than those already available can be read, providing that this data meets the basic specifications listed above.
 A data model can be built externally and fed into the tool.**

+In addition, those data will be mapped the standardized C3S CDS Common Data Model CDM_.

 .. toctree::
    :maxdepth: 2